Stu Holcomb: Sports administrator

-Holcomb served as the Athletic Director at Northwestern from 1956-1966.
+Holcomb served as the Athletic Director at Northwestern from 1956 to 1966.
 He hired fellow Miami alum Ara Parseghian to be the new Wildcats head coach in 1956, and Parseghian stayed at Northwestern until accepting the head coaching job at Notre Dame following the 1963 season.
 One of the reasons for Parseghian's departure was his feud with Holcomb.
+He resigned from his Northwestern post on 1 December 1966.

-Holcomb was appointed as the general manager of the Chicago Mustangs, a United Soccer Association franchise owned by Arthur and John Allyn.
-After the Mustangs folded following the 1968 season, Holcomb was reassigned to the Chicago White Sox, another of the Allyn brothers' business entities, as its public relations director.
+Four months prior on 11 August 1966, Holcomb was appointed as the general manager of the Chicago Mustangs, a United Soccer Association franchise owned by Arthur and John Allyn.
+He was reassigned by the Allyn brothers to the Chicago White Sox as its public relations director on 11 October 1968, one month prior to the Mustangs withdrawing from the North American Soccer League (NASL).

-With the White Sox's record at 49–87 and en route to a franchise-worst 56–106 finish, Holcomb was promoted to replace Ed Short as general manager on September 1, 1970.
+With the White Sox's record at 49–87 and en route to a franchise-worst 56–106 finish, Holcomb was promoted to replace Ed Short as general manager on 1 September 1970.
 He immediately began overhauling the ball club that month with the dismissal of Don Gutteridge on the 2nd and the hiring of Chuck Tanner and Roland Hemond from the California Angels as manager and director of player personnel respectively two days later on the 4th.
+Holcomb resigned on 26 July 1973 as a result of disagreements with Tanner over the team's roster depth.
+He was succeeded by Hemond as general manager four days later on 30 July.